 - Credit

-- funding and investment
+- Funding and investment

-- marketing
+- Marketing

-- accounting and back office
+- Accounting and back office

-- risk management and compliance.
+- Risk management and compliance.

-Company staffing at 31 December 2022 was 19 full-time equivalents.
-In addition, services are provided by Eika Gruppen in such areas as human resources, payroll, legal affairs, accounting and marketing.
+Company staffing as at December 31st, 2023, was 19 full-time equivalents.
+In addition, services are provided by Eika Gruppen in such areas as human resources, payroll, legal affairs, accounting, and marketing.
 EBK's IT platform is also supplied by Eika Gruppen.